erinfox/ruby-syntax/active-record-challenge.md

 ---------Active Record quries -CHALLENGES---------

 1. search/ find information - where, find(by id only ), order. find_by
-2. changes/deleting, change name of broadcast,
+2. changes/deleting, change name of broadcast, change html
 3. ????

 With this user ID --- find their latest broadcast and see if it was sent.